MKCorley/Project-for-Getting-and-Cleaning-Data-Coursera-/CodeBook.md

 - activity identifying numbers were replaced with descriptive names (listed in "Identifiers" in VARIABLES section)
 - variable names were replaced with more descriptive names by expanding abbreviations and removing special characters.
-The list of abbreviations expanded are as follows:
+The list of abbreviations expanded are as follows: f changed to "FrequencyDomain", t changed to "TimeDomain", mean changed to "Mean", std changed to "StandardDeviation",
     Acc changed to "Accelerometer",
     Gryo changed to "Gyroscope",
     Mag changed to "Magnitude",
-    Freq changed to "Frequency",
+    Freq changed to "Frequency"
-    std changed to "StandardDeviation",
-    f changed to "frequencyDomain",
-    t changed to "timeDomain"
 - a final data set (TidyData.txt), containing the average of each variable for each activity and each subject, was created.